 If you decide to implement this strategy, you should consider doing an annual rollover of your after-tax contributions into a Roth IRA to help limit the amount of earnings on your after-tax contributions that will eventually be subject to tax.

 To learn more about maximizing your retirement savings, talk to your financial professional and tax professional.

-Please see IRS Publications 560 and 590 for additional information about the retirement accounts and retirement plans discussed in this piece.
+Please see IRS Publication 560 and 590 for additional information about the retirement accounts and retirement plans discussed in this piece.

 Important Risks: Investing involves risk, including the possible loss of principal.